gsm1011/hadoop.admin/manuscript/chapter4.md

 	$ hadoop fs -rm file1

 Note that this command will not delete a directory.
-To delete a directory, we can use the command hadoop fs -rmr dir.
-It is very similar to the Linux command rm -r, which will recursively delete everything in the directory dir and the directory itself.
+To delete a directory, we can use the command `hadoop fs -rmr` dir.
+It is very similar to the Linux command `rm -r`, which will recursively delete everything in the directory dir and the directory itself.
 So use it with caution.

 Download file1 from HDFS using the following command: